shift-up/Web-Dev-Advanced/Unit3/Module3.1/Mini-project3.1b/README.md

 1. Open the [project page on OpenClassrooms](https://openclassrooms.com/en/courses/4286486-build-web-apps-with-reactjs/4317921-practice-extend-the-form-functionality-to-edit-existing-products)

 2. Create a new branch with your changes from mini-project 3.1b and then open a new Pull Request and assign it to your coach for review.
+    * Your PR should contain changes to the `ProductRow.js` and `Products.js` components